 Building Blocks of Effective Communication After Divorce

 Effective communication greatly relies on language and word choice.
-Saying the wrong thing at the wrong time can quickly turn a conversation down a path you wish you hadn't chosen.
+Saying the wrong thing at the wrong time can quickly turn a conversation down an unintended path.
 Words can sometimes be misconstrued and given new meaning by the listener, so it is important to choose wisely.

 Be attentive during conversations with your co-parent, listening carefully or completely reading messages you receive.
 Don't jump to respond.
 Take a moment to take in what you've heard, then formulate your response.
 If you don't know what to say or feel as if you're about to explode, it is okay to say that you need to talk about this later.
 Don't forget the conversation, though.
 Come back to it when you are ready to focus and give a calm, effective response.

 As long as you are dedicated to creating a better life for your kids, the building blocks of effective communication after divorce are easy to put into practice.
 Language, delivery, listening, and consistency are elements that can help to improve the way that you and your co-parent communicate, which will also help you to build a more solid relationship as partners in parenting.